HouzuoGuo/laitos/doc/Home.md

 ## Highlights

-- **Efficient** - consume as little as 28MB of memory and 12MB of disk.
+- **Efficient** - consume as little as 15MB of disk and 30MB of memory.
 - **Portable** - run on all flavours of Linux and Windows, both X86 and ARM.
 - **Independent** - reliable stand-alone operation with self healing and automated maintenance.
 - **Hyped by Buzzwords** - certified to run in any container, as well as PaaS, IaaS, \*aaS.